^

 The degree of immunosuppression in patients with neutropenia depends on the level of neutrophils in the blood:

-The most dangerous is neutropenia <0.1 × 10 9 / L lasting more than 10 days.
-The patient is noted for a more severe course of infectious complications, acceleration of dissemination of the pathogen (bacteremia, fungemia is met much more often), and the consequences of "banal" infections can be catastrophic, for example, with gram-negative infection, a two-day delay in prescribing antibiotics leads to the death of> 50% of patients.
-Infectious agents - more often bacteria, mainly gram-positive, fungi, with prolonged neutropenia, the proportion of fungal pathogens is increased.
+The most dangerous is neutropenia <0.1x10 9 /l lasting more than 10 days.
+The patient experiences more severe infectious complications, accelerated dissemination of the pathogen (bacteremia, fungemia are encountered much more often), and the consequences of "banal" infections can be catastrophic, for example, with gram-negative infection, a two-day delay in prescribing antibiotics leads to the death of >50% of patients.
+Infection agents are most often bacteria, mainly gram-positive, fungi, with prolonged neutropenia, the proportion of fungal pathogens is increased.

-The clinical picture of the infectious process is atypical, the absence of cough, sputum and X-ray changes in pneumonia, lack of pyuria in urinary infections and pleocytosis with meningitis, massive phlegmons without pronounced induration and redness, etc. Are smeared.
-The only symptom of infection, which is observed as often as in patients without neutropenia, is fever.
-In this regard, with neutropenia febrile fever is a sufficient reason for prescribing antibiotics.
+The clinical picture of the infectious process is atypical, blurred by the absence of cough, sputum and radiographic changes in pneumonia, the absence of pyuria in urinary infections and pleocytosis in meningitis, massive phlegmons without pronounced induration and redness, etc. The only symptom of infection that is observed as often as in patients without neutropenia is fever.
+In this regard, in neutropenia, febrile fever is a sufficient basis for prescribing antibiotics.

-In patients with febrile neutropenia, the neutrophil count is <0.5 × 10 9 / L or <1.0 × 10 9 / L with a tendency to rapid decline.
-The tactics of treatment and examination are closely related to the characteristics described above (see anamnesis, physical examination, laboratory / instrumental examination).
+In febrile neutropenia, the neutrophil level is <0.5x10 9 /l or <1.0x10 9 /l with a tendency to rapidly decrease.
+The treatment and examination tactics are closely related to the features described above (see anamnesis, physical examination, laboratory / instrumental examination).

-Treatment of infection against neutropenia requires mandatory prescription of antibacterial drugs of a wide spectrum of action, which have a bactericidal action against the most dangerous pathogens.
-Afeuble patients with neutropenia who have signs or symptoms similar to those of the infection also receive antibacterial therapy.
+Treatment of infection against the background of neutropenia requires mandatory administration of broad-spectrum antibacterial drugs that have a bactericidal effect on the most dangerous pathogens.
+Afebrile patients with neutropenia who have signs or symptoms similar to those of infection also receive antibacterial therapy.

-The main differences between the treatment tactics in the presence and absence of neutropenia
+Main differences in treatment tactics in the presence and absence of neutropenia

 Antibiotic therapy according to the pathogen sensitivity spectrum

-Antibiotics of a wide spectrum of action with obligatory activity against Pseudomonas acidovorans + antibiotic therapy directed on the resistant pathogen
+Broad-spectrum antibiotics with mandatory activity against Pseudomonas acidovorans + antibiotic therapy directed at resistant pathogen

-Antibiotic therapy aimed at the most likely pathogen
+Antibiotic therapy directed at the most likely pathogen

-Antibiotics of a broad spectrum of action with mandatory activity against Pseudomonas acidovorans +/- antibiotic therapy aimed at the most likely resistant pathogen
+Broad-spectrum antibiotics with mandatory activity against Pseudomonas acidovorans +/- antibiotic therapy directed at the most likely resistant pathogen

-Fever of unknown origin (foci and pathogen not identified)
+Fever of unknown origin (the source and pathogen are not identified)

-The appointment of antibiotic therapy only with clinical or bacteriological confirmation of infection or extremely serious condition of the patient
+Prescribing antibiotic therapy only with clinical or bacteriological confirmation of infection or in the extremely serious condition of the patient

-Empirical antibiotic therapy with a broad spectrum of action with mandatory activity against Pseudomonas acidovorans
+Empirical broad-spectrum antibiotic therapy with mandatory activity against Pseudomonas acidovorans

-In the case of an infectious process caused by a resistant Gram-negative flora, a combination of the base preparation with an aminoglycoside (amikacin 15 mg / kg once daily IV) is possible.
-With severe mucosal lesions or suspected catheter sepsis, vancomycin is given 1 g 2 times daily iv.
-Further modification of antibacterial therapy is desirable in collaboration with a specialist who conducted antitumor treatment.
+In case of an infectious process caused by resistant gram-negative flora, a combination of the basic drug with an aminoglycoside (amikacin 15 mg/kg once a day intravenously) is possible.
+In case of severe damage to the mucous membrane or suspected catheter sepsis, vancomycin is prescribed at 1 g twice a day intravenously.
+Further modification of antibacterial therapy is desirable to be carried out in cooperation with the specialist who carried out the antitumor treatment.

 Clinical situation Examination and treatment